lextoumbourou/notes/notes/permanent/stack.md

 hide_cover_in_article: true
 ---

-A **stack** is a variable length data structure that supports last in, first out access, and only the **top** element is accessible.
+A **stack** is a simple data structure based on the Last In, First Out (LIFO) principle, where only the **Top** element is accessible.

-Think of a stack of plates - you can only add and retrieve from the top.
+Think of a stack of plates - you can only add or retrieve from the top.

-When we add an item to a stack, we typically call that operation **push**, and taking an item off the stack is usually called **pop**.
+When we add an item to a stack, we call that operation **push**.
+When you an item off the stack, we call it **pop**.

 ![Diagram of a Stack](../_media/stack-diagram.png)

-A stack can be implemented with an [Array](array.md).
+A stack $S$ can be implemented easily with a fixed-length array.
+We can track which element is the top with `S.top`.
 The size of the array is the maximum size of the stack.
-We can track which element of the array is the `top`.

 ![Stack array](../_media/stack-array.png)

 *Example of array-based stack implementation - From Introduction to Algorithms, Third Edition*

-Programming languages typically use a stack to keep track of functions running in a program called a [Call Stack](call-stack.md).
+ If we attempt to add to a stack beyond its max size, [Stack Overflow](stack-overflow.md) error.
 If we try to pop from an empty stack, we get the **Stack Underflow** error.

-If we attempt to add to a stack beyond its max size, [Stack Overflow](stack-overflow.md) error.
+Programming languages use a type of stack called called a [Call Stack](call-stack.md) to keep track of functions running.

 A stack supports the following operations in its typical form: